 Contextual Playground

-You have a moldable object, and you are ready to start exploring.
+You are using a Moldable Tool, and you are ready to start exploring your software system.

 Problem